What are GCSEs?

 • Grade 1 – Between an F and a G

-• Ungraded - The lowest mark possible.
-As in the old system, a U denotes a fail
+• Ungraded – The lowest possible mark, and just like the old system, a U represents a fail

 Why was the GCSE grading system changed?

-The new GCSE grading system was introduced to differentiate between the very highest performing children.
-Along with the change in marking, some of the questions have changed too and are now a little more challenging.
-The aim is to find the very brightest pupils.
-In 2017 only 3% of students managed to score the much sought-after Grade 9.
+The new GCSE grading system was introduced to differentiate among the highest-achieving students.
+Along with changes in grading, some of the questions have become more challenging.
+The goal is to identify the brightest pupils.
+In 2017, only 3% of students achieved the coveted Grade 9.

 Children in GCSE art class

-GCSEs are the most import exams students take before college or university.
-The results have a huge effect on pupils’ futures.
-Many college courses require a minimum of 5 GCSEs at grade 4 or above (C or more in the old grading system) and some demand five grade 6s (A or A*).
+GCSEs are the most crucial exams students take before entering college or university.
+The results have a profound impact on students' futures.
+Many college courses require a minimum of 5 GCSEs at grade 4 or higher (equivalent to a C or better in the old grading system), and some demand five grade 6s (equivalent to an A or A*).

-Some college courses only accept students with grade 6 or more (A or A*) in that subject for GCSE and universities often require a minimum of grade 4 (C or above) in English, maths and at least one science before they will accept you for any course.
+Some college courses only accept students with grade 6 or above (A or A*) in the relevant GCSE subject, and universities often require a minimum of grade 4 (C or higher) in English, maths, and at least one science subject before admitting students to any course.

-How well students do in their GCSEs is the only real indication colleges have of potential students’ abilities.
-So, with further education and career in mind, GCSEs may well be the most important exams of all.
+How well students perform in their GCSEs is the primary indicator of potential for colleges.
+With further education and future careers in mind, GCSEs may be the most important exams of all.

-Get super handy tips on exam preparation in our The Best GCSE Exam Revision article.
+For helpful tips on exam preparation, read our article on The Best GCSE Exam Revision.

 How long is a GCSE course?

-GCSE exams come after two-year courses of study during which pupils will be taught everything they need to know for their exams.
-And it’s not all necessarily about exams - in many subjects, students’ coursework is assessed as part of their GCSE results.
+GCSE exams follow a two-year course of study, during which students are taught all the material they need for their exams.
+Additionally, in many subjects, students' coursework is assessed as part of their GCSE results.

-Which GCSE subjects include coursework as part of the final grade?
+Which GCSE subjects include coursework in the final grade?

-In practical subjects, like art, design and technology, or music, 60% of a student’s GCSE grade will be marked on their coursework.
-The English Literature result is also partly assessed with 40% of the final mark being based on work done in class or at home.
+In practical subjects like art, design and technology, or music, 60% of a student's GCSE grade is based on their coursework.
+The English Literature result also includes 40% of the final mark based on work done in class or at home.

 GCSEs are important exams and vital for those wishing to go into further education.